 Q5: Calculate the HMM log odds score (in bits) for the sequence

-and the sequence GATC
+GAAGand the sequence

 Q6: Is the HMM a good model of the pairwise correlations?
 Comment on the limitations of the HMM model.